The Origin of the Bible

 So, where did the Bible Come from?

 Now they didn’t carry one around with them.
 No. Back then, Jewish Bibles were written on parchment scrolls and were very large.
 They were also extremely expensive, as they had to be hand-copied by Jewish scribes.
+Just one could cost as much as a year’s wages for the common working man.
 So they were kept locked up in a circular box, called a “tabernacle,” most of the time.
 This was kept in the local synagogue.
-They were taken out, and unrolled to a particular place for reading and study.
-Jewish rabbis were men who were able to commit these Scripture passages to memory, and demonstrated some mastery of the what the text said and what it meant.
+When used, they were taken out of the tabernacle and unrolled to a particular place for reading and study.
+Jewish rabbis were men who were able to commit these Scripture passages to memory, and demonstrated some mastery of what the text said and what it meant.

 However, there wasn’t just one Jewish Bible.
 In fact, there were THREE!
 You see, each mainline Jewish sect had its own canon it considered authoritative.
 (A canon is a list of books that make up a Bible.)
-In first-century Palestine, this is what existed…
+In first-century Palestine, these are the canons that existed…

 - The Torah – These were the first five books of Moses, originally written in Hebrew.
 All Jews considered these books authoritative.
 However, the Sadducees limited their canon to just those five books and excluded everything else, such as the psalms, prophets, history, etc. Jesus and his apostles clearly disagreed with this approach.

 - The Septuagint – These were all the books mentioned above in the Tanakh, plus seven more, for a total of 46 books with longer editions to the books of Esther and Daniel.
 The Septuagint was a Greek translation of the Pharisee canon (Protocanon or Tanakh) that had some additions which many Jews considered authoritative as well.
 Among those Jews were Jesus and his apostles.
-This is commonly known as the Deuterocanon, (deutero- is Greek meaning “second” so “second-canon”), because it was the second canon of Scripture used by the ancient Jews who lived outside of the Holy Land.
+We know this because the majority of Old Testament quotations, in the New Testament, come from the Greek Septuagint, not the Hebrew and Aramaic Tanakh.
+This Septuagint is commonly known as the Deuterocanon, (deutero- is Greek meaning “second” so “second-canon”), because it was the second canon of Scripture used by the ancient Jews who lived outside of the Holy Land.

-It wasn’t until Martin Luther came along in the 16th century that the Christian canon of Scripture was revised.
-Luther removed 7 books from the Old Testament, preferring to copy the Protocanon of the Pharisees, and reducing the Protestant Old Testament to 39 books.
+It wasn’t until Martin Luther came along in the 16th century, that the Christian canon of Scripture was revised.
+Luther removed 7 books from the Old Testament, preferring to copy the Protocanon ( or Tanakh) of the Pharisees, and reducing the Protestant Old Testament to 39 books.
 Today, Christians who follow the teachings of Martin Luther (Protestants) have just 39 books in their Old Testament, while as Christians who strictly follow the apostles’ canon (Catholics) have 46 books in their Old Testament.
+The books Martin Luther removed, to copy the Pharisee Tanakh, were as follows…

 What kind of Bible do you have?
-If your Old Testament has 39 books, your Bible is a Protestant Bible, and it’s modelled after the canon of Martin Luther and the Pharisees.
-If your Old Testament has 46 books, your Bible is a Catholic Bible, and it’s modelled after the teachings of the Apostles of Christ and the bishops of the early Church.
+If your Old Testament has 39 books, your Bible is a Protestant Bible, and it’s modeled after the canon of Martin Luther and the Pharisees.
+If your Old Testament has 46 books, your Bible is a Catholic Bible, and it’s modeled after the teachings of the Apostles of Christ and the bishops of the Early Church.
 Examples of some English Bibles that contain all 46 Old Testament books are as follows…

 - New American Bible (NAB)